01 of 12

 Before too long, your destination was within sight.

-I was surprised to see so many people already at the viewing site, but they made the right decision.
-The hike was much easier in the daylight as I learned when my hike back to the parking area took about twice as long in the dark!
-I definitely wished that I had brought a stronger flashlight and my hiking stick.
+There were many people already at the viewing site, but they made the right decision.
+The hike was much easier in the daylight and can twice as long in the dark!

 Almost all of the folks brought cameras and many, more serious, photographers also brought tripods.
 A good zoom lens is a must to get those closeup shots of the red lava flowing into the ocean.

-When you first arrive you were likely see just the white or gray-white plume of steam above the site where the lava is flowing into the ocean.
+When you first arrive you likely saw just the white or gray-white plume of steam above the site where the lava is flowing into the ocean.

 Just wait, however, something truly spectacular was just minutes away.